TEZUKAYAMA GALLERY is pleased to announce its upcoming exhibition “Woods” by Kohei Yamashita.

 Yamashita is a working artist in Kyoto who was born in 1983 in Ibaraki prefecture.

-In recent, he had extended further his range of unconventional approaches of art expression.
+In recent, he had extended further his range of unconventional approaches to artistic expression.
 With two other artists Rui Mizuki and Tomoko Atsuchi, they published an art book titled “Collecting Sides”.
 They created this under the concept of having an “exhibition” on books.
 This book was compiled of original works by a group of 10 artists residing in the Kansai area.
 This created a new platform for artists to present their work.

 For the first time in four years, Yamashita will be having a solo exhibition.
 With works based on the word “lost”, it is Yamashita’s own experience from the time he ran off track in the mountains a few years ago.
 Yamashita recalls, “Oddly, it was calmness within me as I found out I was lost in the vast mountain.
 As opposed to feeling lost or threatened, I felt a strong sense of my position.
 It was as if I could see my situation in the perspective of a bird’s-eye view, outside of the map and its routes.
 It was a paradoxical experience”.